-(1) In Department 1, matters assigned for all purposes to Judge Nareau beginning July 1, 2018:

-(a) Felony Criminal matters, other than those in which arise upon a crime alleged to have been committed by an inmate in the custody of the Department of Corrections, including: Felony Criminal Arraignments, Preliminary Hearings, Felony Information, Disposition Conferences, and Jury Trials.

-- (b) Petition for Writ of Habeas Corpus. - (c) Petition to Declare a Minor a Ward of the Court.

-(d) Misdemeanor Criminal Arraignments, Long Cause Motions, Disposition Conferences, Morning Clear Warrants, and Jury Trials.

-- (e) Department 2 disqualification matters. - (2) In Department 2, matters assigned for all purposes to Judge Mallery beginning July 1, 2018:

-(a) Misdemeanor Criminal Law and Motion matters, In Custody Arraignments, and Afternoon Clear Warrants.

-- (b) Actions under the Traffic Code.
+- (1) In Department 1, matters assigned for all purposes to Judge Nareau beginning July 1, 2022: - (a) Felony Criminal matters, other than those in which arise upon a crime alleged to have been committed by an inmate in the custody of the Department of Corrections, including: Felony Criminal Arraignments, Preliminary Hearings, Felony Information, Disposition Conferences, and Jury Trials; - (b) Petition to Declare a Minor a Ward of the Court; - (c) Department 2 disqualification matters. - (2) In Department 2, matters assigned for all purposes to Judge Mallery beginning July 1, 2022: - (a) Misdemeanor Criminal Law and Motion matters, In Custody Arraignments, and Afternoon Clear Warrants; - (b) Misdemeanor Criminal Arraignments, Long Cause Motions, Disposition Conferences, Morning Clear Warrants, and Jury Trials; - (c) Actions under the Traffic Code; - (d) Small Claims; - (e) Unlawful Detainer;

-- (c) Small Claims.

-- (d) Unlawful Detainer.

-(e) Civil Action with a prayer exceeding Twenty-five Thousand Dollars, (\$25,000) or otherwise is a case not described in Code of Civil Procedure section 86 as of 1997.

-(f) Civil Action with a prayer of Twenty-five Thousand Dollars (\$25,000) or less, or otherwise is a case described in Code of Civil Procedure section 86.

-- (g) Actions under the Probate Code.

-- (h) Actions under the Family Code.

-- (i) Petition for Writ of Prohibition, or Mandamus.

-- (j) Petition to Declare a Minor a Dependent of the Court.

-- (k) All Actions for Domestic Violence Temporary Restraining Orders.

-- (l) Adoptions.

-- (m) Civil Harassment Petitions.

-(n) All ex parte applications in any case described in items (a) through (m) above.
-All ex parte applications shall comply with California Rules of Court 3.1200 et. seq and shall include LSC Form 1C, Declaration Regarding Ex Parte Notice.
+- (f) Civil Action with a prayer exceeding Twenty-five Thousand Dollars, (\$25,000) or otherwise is a case not described in Code of Civil Procedure § 86 as of 1997; - (g) Civil Action with a prayer of Twenty-five Thousand Dollars (\$25,000) or less, or otherwise is a case described in Code of Civil Procedure section 86; - (h) Actions under the Probate Code; - (i) Actions under the Family Code; - (j) Petition for Writ of Prohibition, or Mandamus; - (k) All Actions for Domestic Violence Temporary Restraining Orders; - (I) Adoptions; - (m) Civil Harassment Petitions; - (n) All ex parte applications in any case described in items (a) through (m) above.
+All ex parte applications shall comply with California Rules of Court 3.1200 et. seq and shall include LSC-FL-120, Declaration Regarding Ex Parte Notice; - (o) Department 1 disqualification matters.

-- (o) Department 1 disqualification matters. - (3) In Department 3
+(3) In Department 3

-(a) Any proceeding that has been assigned to a visiting judge for all purposes, as directed by that judge.

-(b) Any proceeding that has been assigned to a visiting judge for all purposes due to a disqualification or recusal.
+- (a) Any proceeding that has been assigned to a visiting judge for all purposes, as directed by that judge; - (b) Any proceeding that has been assigned to a visiting judge for all purposes due to a disqualification or recusal.